hydrologywatersecurity/potentiometric_map/README.md

 ## 📚 About the Project

-This repository contains an interactive tutorial on creating and analyzing potentiometric maps, developed with MyST (Markedly Structured Text) and hosted on GitHub Pages.
+This repository contains an interactive tutorial on creating and analyzing potentiometric maps, developed in ArcGIS and published with MyST (Markedly Structured Text) and hosted on GitHub Pages.

-## 🚀 Automatic Publishing

-The tutorial page is **automatically published** whenever there is a push to the `main` branch that affects the `potentiometric_map_tutorial/` folder.

-### GitHub Actions Workflow

-The `.github/workflows/static.yml` file configures:

-1. **Trigger**: Detects changes in `potentiometric_map_tutorial/**` or the workflow itself
-2. **Build**: Compiles the MyST site to HTML
-3. **Deploy**: Automatically publishes to GitHub Pages

 **Access**: The page will be available at `https://hydrologywatersecurity.github.io/potentiometric_map/`

+## 🌎 Available Dataset

 ## 📁 Repository Structure